State Farm auto insurance review 2021

 State Farm auto insurance discounts

 State Farm offers its customers a variety of discounts to help save money on auto insurance premiums.
-Here are some of the discounts you can receive on a State Farm policy that particularly apply to safe drivers and vehicle safety:
+Here are some of the discounts you may receive on a State Farm policy that particularly apply to safe drivers and vehicle safety:

 - Drive Safe & Save: Drivers who enroll in Drive Safe & Save via their smartphone or OnStar get a discount for driving safe.